 These tortillas are my new go-to for wraps and the like, and make a perfect tostada base when toasted up and seasoned with garlic, salt, and pepper.

-They become so roasty, crisp and flavorful when you bake them on high heat for just a few minutes.
-They’re absolutely lovely tossed in cinnamon sugar for dessert nachos, but when seasoned with savory flavors they’re equally delicious.Top them with a couple over easy eggs, salsa, veggies and a little sour cream and cheese and you have a legit breakfast tostada on your hands.
+They become so roasty, crisp, and flavorful when you bake them on high heat for just a few minutes.
+They’re absolutely lovely tossed in cinnamon sugar for dessert nachos, but when seasoned with savory flavors they’re equally delicious.Top them with a couple of over-easy eggs, salsa, veggies, and a little sour cream and cheese and you have a legit breakfast tostada on your hands.